brkyvrkn/invoice-recognition/README.md

 # Real Time Invoice Recognition

 >I have gained more experince while programming about image processing in iOS using the some libraries as listed below
-- OpenCV 3rd version
+> - OpenCV 4th version
-- MBProgressHUD
-- LibZBar
+> - LibZBar

-<br/>First we have to install these frameworks and 3rd party library, step by step I am gonna try to explain how they download and how they use.
+First we have to install these frameworks and 3rd party library, step by step I am gonna try to explain how they download and how they use.

-<h3>Begin with OpenCV</h3>
+### Begin with OpenCV
-First, download the opencv3 for iOS pack, http://opencv.org/releases.html choose 3.1.0 iOS pack after downloading apply the followings
+First, download the opencv for iOS pack, http://opencv.org/releases.html choose 4.3.0 iOS pack after downloading apply the followings